 The system uses the steering wheel angle and road speed to calculate the changes of direction desired by the driver, and constantly compares them with the actual behaviour of the vehicle.
-When irregularities occur, for example, if the vehicle begins to skid, the ESC brakes the appropriate wheel automatically.
+If the desired course is not being maintained (for instance, if the car is starting to skid), then the ESC compensates automatically by braking the appropriate wheel.